resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 If you only use your small machines for short periods of time, and shut them down religiously after each run, you will find that your trial project should last far longer.

-Regardless of your path,  your trial project should give you the time to learn the NeCTAR cloud ropes!
+Regardless of your path,  your trial project should give you the time to learn the Research Cloud ropes!

 ## Follow my leader